TroyKDuncan/FibonacciApp_Renu/README.md

 ```

 - Open a browser and navigate to http://localhost:4200/ to use the application
-- Lastly, run the E2E tests by running this command
+- Lastly, open a third terminal and run the E2E tests by running this command

 ```sh
 python run_e2e.py